microsoft/autogen/samples/tools/testbed/README.md

 ## Scenario Templating

 All scenarios are stored in JSONL files in the ``./scenarios'' directory.
-Each line of a scenario file is a JSON object with the following schema:
+Each line of a scenario file is a JSON object.
+The schema varies slightly based on if "template" specifies a _file_ or a _directory_.

+If "template" points to a _file_, the format is:
 ```
 {
    "id": string,
    "template": filename,
-   "values" {
+   "substitutions" {
-       "field_name1": string,
-       "field_name2": string,
+       "find_string1": replace_string1,
+       "find_string2": replace_string2,
        ...
-       "field_nameN": string
+       "find_stringN": replace_stringN
    }
 }
 ```